siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 from TempStream#window.time(10 min)select avg(temp) as avgTemp, roomNo, deviceID
 insert all events into AvgTempStream;
 ```
+Following are some inbuilt aggregation functions shipped with Siddhi, for more aggregation functions refer execution <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">extensions</a>.

+* time
+* timeBatch
+* length

 #### Aggregate function types
 The following aggregate function types are supported